getBoolean/mkw-time-trial-tracker/README.md

 # mk-time-trial-tracker

-A comprehensive OBS Studio script for the Advanced Scene Switcher plugin that provides automatic track name correction and lap time recording for Mario Kart Wii time trials.
+A comprehensive OBS Studio script and macros for the Advanced Scene Switcher plugin that provides automatic track detection and lap time recording for Mario Kart World time trials.

 ## Quick setup